 • Reaching for AI before attempting any independent thought

-• Feeling anxious or stuck when AI tools are unavailable
+• Feeling anxious or "stuck" when AI tools are unavailable

 Reclaim Your Memory Intentionally